 Advanced Minimalism: This is How to Go Beyond the Basics

-Minimalism is an incredible philosophy to incorporate into, and nurture in, your life because it tackles one of the major drivers of modern-day suffering: unmet desires.
+Minimalist Living is an incredible philosophy to incorporate into your life because it tackles one of the major drivers of modern-day suffering: unmet desires.

 In “The Problem of Desire,” Psychology Today states: